 Use these tools to get everything just right and you’re ready to start sending out your resume to potential employers.

 This field of dentistry is fiercely competitive with many experienced candidates jockeying for few positions.
 A simple list of qualifications and job experience is no longer enough.
-Make sure you get put to the top of the pile and land that perfect job by making use of these resume hacks and see how far a great resume will take you.
+Get put to the top of the pile and land that perfect job by making use of these resume hacks and see how far a great resume will take you.
 Make sure you also download our FREE Ultimate Jobseeker Toolkit for more of our best tips.